How to Write a Cover Letter: Essential Guidelines and Examples

 All these details will help you to easily write a cover letter without wasting any time looking up information.

-Step 2: Select a Cover Letter Template
+Step 2: Select a cover letter template

 Choose from modern, creative, or simple styles that match your CV or resume template.
 The cover letter template should be formal and match the theme of the job you are applying for.

-Step 3: Create the Cover Letter Header
+Step 3: Create the cover letter header

 Similar to a resume, you need to begin a cover letter for a job with a Contact Information section.
 Here’s what you need: